 Collaboration in Google Sheets works seamlessly where you can have multiple people editing the same sheet from multiple devices (be it a desktop, laptop, tablet, or mobile).

-You also don’t need to worry about saving your Google Sheets document as it saved in real-time.
-This is something that you also get with Excel in Microsoft 365, but it’s not something you would have if you are using the older versions.
+You also don’t need to worry about saving your Google Sheets document as it is saved in real-time.
+You also get this with Excel in Microsoft 365, but it’s not something you would have if you were using the older versions.